hazelweakly/hazelweakly.me/src/blog/mother-of-all-outages.md

 To this day, The Expert occasionally consults for them here and there, reaping the ghosts of horrors past.

-No one really seemed to do the math and realize that this cost the company more than what they saved by laying off 90% of their engineers.
+No one really seemed to do the math and realise that this cost the company more than what they saved by laying off 90% of their engineers.
 Having never once learned their lessons, they weren't about to start now, I suppose.